Medically reviewed by Sanjai Sinha, MD. Last updated on Jun 4, 2021.

 Tell your doctor if you regularly use other medicines that make you sleepy (such as cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
 They can add to sleepiness caused by Savella.
-Savella may impair your thinking or reactions.
+Milnacipran may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.

-Before taking Savella
+Before taking this medicine

-heart disease, high blood pressure, heart rhythm disorder;
+heart disease, high blood pressure;

 How should I take Savella?

-Your blood pressure will need to be checked often.
-Visit your doctor regularly.
+Your blood pressure and heart rate will need to be checked often.

-Store Savella at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

 Overdose symptoms may include extreme drowsiness, slow heart rate, weak pulse, fainting, and slow breathing (breathing may stop).

 Savella side effects

-Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.
+Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, depression, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), or have thoughts about suicide or hurting yourself.

 Call your doctor at once if you have:

-painful or difficult urination;
+little or no urination;

-Less serious Savella side effects may include:
+Common Savella side effects may include: